siobhanlgorman/favoureats/README.md

 #### User Stories:
   * As a user I can search recipes by ingredient so that I can easily find a recipe that I want to use (could-have / future feature)
   * As a registered user I can filter favourite recipes to a list so that I can find all my favourites easily (should-have / future feature)
+#### Epic: Create recipe list page to showcase content to users
+#### User Stories:
+  * As a user I can view a paginated list of recipes so that I can easily move through the list of recipes (could-have / future feature)
 #### Epic: Enable users to sign-in/register with Google/Facebook account
 #### User Stories:
   * As a user I can register an account with social networks so that I can streamline my accounts (could-have / future feature)
 #### Epic: Enable users to CRUD own reviews
 #### User Stories:
   * As a registered user I can create/read/update/delete my own review posts so that I can manage my own content (should-have / complete)

 ## Scope
   * The scope of the project was large at the planning stage and during the course of implementation the scope was narrowed in order to meet the project's hard deadline.